Self-objectification

-Self-objectification is when people view themselves as objects for use instead of as human beings.
+Self-objectification is viewing oneself as an object for use instead of as a person.
 Self-objectification is a result of objectification, and is commonly discussed in the topic of sex and gender.
 Both men and women struggle with self-objectification, but it is most commonly seen among women.
-According to Calogero, self-objectification explains the psychological process by which women internalise people’s objectification of their bodies, resulting in them constantly criticizing their own bodies.
+According to Calogero, self-objectification explains the psychological process by which women internalise others' objectification of their bodies, resulting in them constantly criticizing their own bodies.

 Relationship to objectification

 Objectification and self-objectification are two different topics, but are closely intertwined.
 Objectification looks at how society views people (in this case, women) as bodies for someone else's pleasure.
 This occurs in advertisements where the body but not the face of a woman is shown.
 These messages put an unrealistic standard on women's bodies, dehumanizing them to an object of visual pleasure, and self-objectification occurs in response.
-Women start to internalize the message that they are not individual human beings, but objects of beauty, pleasure, and play for men or women, and they start to look at themselves and their bodies as such.
+Women start to internalize the message that they are not individual human beings, but objects of beauty, pleasure and play for others, and they start to look at themselves and their bodies as such.

 The perpetuation of self-objectification can be described as a cycle.
 Objectification causes self-objectification which perpetuates objectification, and the cycle goes on.
 Both media and social interaction factor into that cycle as well.
 Media is everywhere, plastering seemingly perfect women across billboards, in music videos, and on covers of magazines.
 These ideals cause people to put on an unrealistic lens, thinking that they should look and act like the women in the media are portrayed, perpetuating the cycle of self-objectification.
 Social interactions affect this cycle as well, as the way people communicate with each other subconsciously furthers objectification as well.
 This type of talk is known as appearance related communication.
 Two types of appearance related communication that have had an effect on the existence of self-objectification are old talk and fat talk, where obese and overweight women are commonly criticized by the health industry, and old women are made to feel useless and "worn out" due to the often-cited associated negative health consequences of their old age.